testrepo4747/identification/bert/readme.md

-## Steps to Train BERT
+## Steps to Train BERT e.g commit messages

-1. Prepare a CSV file containing the following columns:
+1. Prepare a CSV file containing the following column:
     - `commit_message`: The commit message text.
     - `label`: The label indicating if the commit message is security-related (1) or not (0).
 2. The training process will use a split of 90% for training and 10% for testing.